dArKmOLeS/metacrafters_solidity_assesment/README.md

 Parameters-
 -----------------------------------
-_address: The address to which the tokens will be minted.
+_address: The address where the tokens will be sent after they have been created.
-_value: The amount of tokens to be minted.
+_value: The quantity of tokens that will be produced.
-Actions:
-Increase the totalSupply by _value.
+Increase the totalSupply by the specified amount.
-Increase the balance of the _address by _value.
+The balance of the _address should be raised by _value.
-The contract has a burn function that decreases the total supply and the balance of the "sender" address by a given value:
+The contract has a burn function that subtracts a specified amount from both the balance at the "sender" address and the total supply:

 Parameters-
 ----------------------------------